GI Clinical Trialists Bootcamp

 Apply now

 The GI Clinical Trialist Bootcamp is part of a larger AGA initiative to strengthen, diversify and connect the clinical trials workforce within gastroenterology.
-We are starting with a focus on IBD clinical trials due to the increasing challenges of recruiting diverse patients, particularly in the U.S.
+We are continuing with a focus on IBD clinical trials due to the increasing challenges of recruiting diverse patients, particularly in the U.S.

 This free, 10-week training program includes comprehensive training for gastroenterologists through live virtual and on-demand education.
 Each cohort will be limited to 10-15 participants to maximize interactions with program faculty and your fellow participants.
 The curriculum covers key issues in clinical trial investigation, including but not limited to investigator responsibilities, regulatory requirements, clinical trial operations, protocol development, informed consent and medical ethics.